yunoooo111/lecture-notes/content/notes/fi1101/ai/module-03-1-ch05b.md

 ---
-title: "m03-1: force and motion-i (part 1)"
+title: "m03-1: force and motion-i (part 2)"
-date: 2023-09-05T04:22:00+07:00
+date: 2023-09-05T05:23:00+07:00
 authors: ['Alexander Iskandar', 'Sparisoma Viridi']
 tags: ['fi1101']
 draft: false
 math: true
-url: "0031"
+url: "0032"
 ---
-Copyright © 2018 John Wiley & Sons, Inc. and primarily advanced by Prof. A. Iskandar[.](https://cdn-edunex.itb.ac.id/52940-Elementary-Physics-IA/190862-Gaya-dan-gerak-I/1693832811431_Handout-FI1101-Module_03-1---ch05a.pdf)
+Copyright © 2018 John Wiley & Sons, Inc. and primarily advanced by Prof. A. Iskandar[.](https://cdn-edunex.itb.ac.id/52940-Elementary-Physics-IA/190862-Gaya-dan-gerak-I/1693832834588_Handout-FI1101-Module_03-2---ch05b.pdf)

-## 5-1 Newton's First and Second Laws (1 of 20)
+## 5-3 Applying Newton's Laws (1 of 20)
 Learning Objectives
-+ 5.01 Identify that a force is a vector quantity and thus has both magnitude and direction and also components.
-+  5.02 Given two or more forces acting on the same particle, add the forces as vectors to get the net force.
-+ 5.03 Identify Newton's first and second laws of motion.
++ 5.14 Identify Newton's third law of motion and third-law of force pairs.
-+ 5.04 Identify inertial reference frames.

-## 5-1 Newton's First and Second Laws (2 of 20)
-+  5.05 Sketch a free-body diagram for an object, showing the object as a particle and drawing the forces acting on it as vectors anchored to the particle.
-+ 5.06 Apply the relationship between net force on an object, its mass, and the produced acceleration.
-+ 5.07 Identify that only external forces on an object can cause the object to accelerate.

-## 5-2 Some Particular Forces (1 of 15)
-Learning Objectives
-+ 5.08 Determine the magnitude and direction of gravitational force on a mass, for a given free-fall acceleration.
-+ 5.09 Identify that weight is the magnitude of the net force required to prevent a body from falling freely, measured by the frame of ground.
-+ 5.10 Identify that a scale gives an object’s weight when the measurement is done in an inertial frame but not in an accelerating frame, where it gives an apparent weight.

-## 5-2 Some Particular Forces (2 of 15)
-+ 5.11 Determine the magnitude and direction of the normal force on an object when the object is pressed or pulled onto a surface.
-+ 5.12 Identify that the force parallel to the surface is a frictional force that appears when the object slides or attempts to slide.
-+ 5.13 Identify that a tension force is said to pull at both ends of a cord (or a cord-like object) when the cord is taut.
+5.15 For an object that moves vertically or on a horizontal or inclined plane, apply Newton's second law to a free-body diagram of the object.
++ 5.16 For an arrangement where a system of several objects moves rigidly together, draw a free-body diagram and apply Newton's second law for the individual objects and also for the system taken as a composite object.

-## 5 Summary (1 of 4)
+## 5 Summary (1 of 5)
 + Newtonian Mechanics
   - Forces are pushes or pulls
   - Forces cause acceleration
 + Force
   - Vector quantities
   - 1 N = 1 kg m/s2
   - Net force is the sum of all forces on a body

-## 5 Summary (2 of 4)
+## 5 Summary (2 of 5)
 + Newton's First Law
   - If there is no net force on a body, the body remains at rest if it is initially at rest, or moves in a straight line at constant speed if it is in motion.
 + Inertial Reference Frames
  - Frames in which Newtonian mechanics holds

-## 5 Summary (3 of 4)
+## 5 Summary (3 of 5)
 + Mass
   - The characteristic that relates the body's acceleration to the net force
-  - Scalar quantity
+  - Scalar quantit
 + Newton's Second Law
   $$\tag{5-1}
   \vec{F}_{\rm net} = m \vec{a}